Oil and gas industry in India: Oil imports by source country

+Countries that experienced declines in the value of their crude oil supplied to Indian importers included: Venezuela (down -64.8%), Mexico (down -61.7%), Oman (down -23.2%) and Russia (down -16.8%).

 Trading

 Crude oil trading

 By transacting in crude futures trading in MCX or BSE, crude oil products consumers (petrol, diesel, jet fuel, etc.) in India can hedge their risk while purchasing the crude oil products in Indian currency.
 The futures trading is cash settled on expiry date taking WTI crude or Brent crude settlement price as reference.

 The quality of crude oil which is imported by India from Persian Gulf is called Indian Basket crude.
 It is weighted average of Dubai and Oman (sour) and the Brent Crude (sweet) crude oil prices.
 However, the exporting countries charge premium or give rebate on the Indian Basket price by declaring official selling price (OSP) depending on market conditions every month.

 Natural gas trading

 Indian Gas Exchange (IGX) is the online trading platform for natural gas with delivery hubs at Dabhol and Jaigad, both in Ratnagiri, Maharashtra; Dahej and Hazira in Gujarat; and Kakinada in Andhra Pradesh.
 The Petroleum and Natural Gas Regulatory Board (PNGRB) was created in the year 2005 to regulate downstream activities in the petroleum and natural gas sector.
 Buyers can transport the purchased natural gas from these hubs on a daily basis to their consumption points through the existing cross country gas pipelines (owned by GAIL and others) for a fee.